theglus/Home-Assistant-Config/README.md

 I opted to go the Zigbee route primarily because I really like the Aqara platform.
 I landed on the Raspbee II over the Conbee as it just seemed like a more elegant solution.
 It's a little bit of a pain to initially setup, but after that it's smooth sailing.
 ### Network
+Living in a 950 sqft Loft apartment, I don't have to worry about signal strength.
+My setup consists of a Google WiFi puck in the Living Room.
+This is my primary router: one end connects to my in-wall ethernet port and the other end to a TP-Link 8-port network switch.
 | [Google Wifi](https://store.google.com/us/product/google_wifi_2nd_gen?hl=en-US) | [TP-Link Switch](https://www.amazon.com/gp/product/B00A121WN6/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1) | [MoCa Network Adapter](https://www.amazon.com/Actiontec-MoCA-Network-Adapter-Ethernet/dp/B013J7O3X0/ref=sr_1_3?dchild=1&keywords=ethernet%2Bover%2Bcoax&qid=1629947247&sr=8-3&th=1) |
 | --- | --- | --- |
 | ![Google Wifi](www/readme/network/google_wifi.jpg) | ![TP-Link Switch](www/readme/network/switch.jpg) | ![MoCa Network Adapter](www/readme/network/coax.jpg) |

+But you can't have a mesh network with just one puck, so in order to eliminate the potential for any deadzones, I've placed another puck upstairs in the Loft.

+I routinely stream games via Moonlight from my desktop computer (in the Office) to the TV (in the Living Room).
+Initially, I did this over WiFi, but had very little success.
+Fortunately, there is a coax outlet right under my desk, so using ethernet-over-coax, I am able to hardwire to the network switch in the Living Room.

 ## Software
 ### Architecture
 ![My Home Assistant Architecture](www/readme/architecture.png)